 123 Farm mainly grows Provence and Vera which typically begins to bloom in mid-June.
 They open the fields to the public around early June and continue into late July.

 Their lavender products include essential oils, lip balms, culinary lavender, honey, vinaigrettes, and more.
 They also have a variety of food and beverages that are sold on-site.

 You can also enjoy an alcoholic beverage like a lavender margarita or a lavender whiskey sour.
 But if you prefer a non-alcoholic drink opt for their refreshing lavender lemonade.

 You’ll need to book your visit in advance online if you’d like to visit the fields.
 Entrance is $8 for adults and $4 for children over five years of age.
 And you are welcome to buy their lavender products during their normal operating hours of Wednesday-Sunday, 10:00 am to 5:00 pm, without a reservation.

-Make sure to read my post “35 Unmissable Things To Do In California.”
+Make sure to read my post The Best National Parks In California.